A star rating question allows people rate a product or service with a number of stars, that can vary from 5 to 10.

-Star rating definition:
+1. Star rating examples

-- Rating scales add a measure of data precision
+- Rating scales add a measure of data precision.

-- They work as a general system; therefore, appraisals and assessments can be created for almost anything
+- They work as a general system, therefore, appraisals and assessments can be created for almost anything.

-- They provide an opportunity for things to be graded fairly
+- They provide an opportunity for things to be graded fairly.

-- equality can be reached in a more successful manner than other systems that are more subjective
+- Equality can be reached in a more successful manner than other systems that are more subjective

-- The downside to rating scales is the drawback of misperceived information.
+- The drawback of misunderstood information.